Active Projects

 Use of Pilot Models to Support Design, Analysis & Certification of UAM Vehicles

-Performing entities: Systems Technology Inc. (prime contractor), Auburn University (sub-contractor)
+Performing entities: Systems Technology Inc. and VSDDL (Auburn University)

 Related publications: